U.S. drops charges in another high-profile Wall Street case

 Nathan said the seizure of items such as children's school records, family photos and X-rays at minimum reflected "grossly negligent or reckless disregard" of the Fourth Amendment.

-In a court filing, prosecutors asked a judge to let them dismiss the Wey case because it had been "based in significant part" on the seized materials, and "the government can no longer rely on that evidence at trial."
+The judge agreed on Tuesday to let prosecutors drop the Wey case, after they said it had been "based in significant part" on the seized materials and that "the government can no longer rely on that evidence at trial."

 Wey has long maintained his innocence, including on his website, where he says "[t]he American spirit is about fighting back against tyranny.
 Never give in!"